 It was the cream of insider Hollywood scoops of 1996—the cast and crew of Titanic had been poisoned with PCP-spiked clam chowder.
-Even Bill Paxton and James Cameron.
-But Leonardo DiCaprio and Kate Winslet were spared, as neither had any scenes on the Canadian set.
+Even Bill Paxton.
+Even James Cameron.
+But Leonardo DiCaprio and Kate Winslet were spared as neither had any scenes on the Canadian set.

 It all went down on the last night of filming in Nova Scotia.
 Five weeks of working up north was nearly over and the whole crew was about to decamp to the larger set down in Mexico.
 Everyone was in high spirits; the mood festive.